 Do you need to short sell your home?

-Next, find out your closing costs.
-My experience means I know to account for fees including title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at the closing table.
+Next, calculate your closing costs.
+My work in this area has taught me to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.

-Finally, get in touch with your lender and notify them of your situation.
+Finally, call your lender and notify them of your situation.
 They may even have a dedicated team that manages short sales.
-Ask about their specific steps.
+Ask about their specific process.
 Some lenders will be more willing to work with you than others.
-They may be able to reduce the amount owed or make other arrangements.
-Your lender will have to give approval for the final sale.
+They may be able to reduce your loan principal or make other arrangements.
+Your lender will have to give consent for the final sale.